iangreenleaf/blog_house/_drafts/the-first-year-garden.md

 Luckily, I didn't let this ordeal put me off of growing sunchokes, and I have since planted some elsewhere that are now one of my favorite and most productive crops.
 You should consider growing sunchokes too, but learn from my mistakes: grow a named cultivar, and situate it somewhere that is easy to control the spread.

+## Retirement ##

+By the 2018 growing season, I had established a large permanent vegetable garden elsewhere in the yard and no longer needed the circle space for food.
+So now what?

+We didn't (and still don't) have a strong vision for this part of the yard.
+It's on the side of our house and visible from the kitchen window, so Katherine wants something pretty to look at while she washes dishes.
+We want a small open area for lounging in the sun, but I had no desire to convert all of it back into grass (I hate grass).
+We could eventually want to use this space for something specific, like a playhouse, a picnic table, a... dog palace?
+Something.
+With the future use a question mark, I didn't want to plant it up with very permanent stuff like fruit trees.

+In the end, I decided to take the path of least resistance.
+The grass areas around the circle would remain grass for the moment, and I would plant the circle up with something pretty, rabbit-resistant, and low maintenance.
+A native plant prairie seemed like the perfect choice.
+It would look nice, it wouldn't need much care, and since we weren't using the space for anything else, it would be put to work providing food and habitat for native insects.
+With the vegetable garden nearby, it would also provide an enticing hangout spot for predator insects who help control pests.

+With the native plants in the rain garden, I had taken a focused, careful approach, buying starts and laying them out according to a thoughtful design plan.
+There was to be none of that here.
+I'd put down a bunch of seed and whatever grew, grew.
+There were also a few perennial food plants--rhubarb, green onions, and perennial arugula--that I left in place, figuring they could wait until I had some other permanent place to move them.

+I bought a packet of [Pollinator Palooza seed mix](https://www.prairiemoon.com/pollinator-palooza-prairie-seed-mix-prairie-moon-nursery.html) from Prairie Moon.
+As recommended, I sowed the seeds in early winter, right as one of our first major snowfalls arrived.

+Spring 2018 was a pretty weird season.
+The snow and cold hung around a long time, and then the weather turned on a dime to immediately become hot, dry, summer conditions.
+I suspect this wasn't helpful to the seeds, who didn't have a cool moist transition period to germinate and start establishing.
+The outcome that year did not look very good.
+Other than some black-eyed susans, very few native plants showed up and I was concerned that the prairie planting had been a failure.

+Luckily, I didn't care enough to intervene, and 2019 proved much more successful.
+Quite a few more natives appeared and the space started to fill in, making the threat of weeds less pressing.
+We got some nice flowers, not only from the robust and ever-adventurous black-eyed susans, but from some more unusual participants like figwort and native field thistle.

+The prairie fully arrived in 2020.
+It's now a lush area packed with foliage and flowers and constantly busy with pollinators.
+I did virtually no weeding or maintenance on it the entire year, and yet almost every plant I could identify was a native.
+It seems that the natives, now fully established, have thoroughly out-competed the weeds.
+This was always the plan in theory, but seeing it take place in practice was very exciting.

+Looking back, I realized I had put shockingly little work into establishing this area in general.
+I had done a bit of weeding in the first two years, mostly of pesky sow thistle, but really very little time in the grand scheme of things.
+The only major time investment was fighting back sunchokes, a problem of my own making.
+I was probably helped somewhat by not having major weed pressure to begin with, but still, this result feels like a big win.

+Thirty bucks and some patience got me an area that doesn't need mowing, looks pretty, and provides a huge boost of biodiversity.
+The wild and slightly unruly nature of it wouldn't work in every situation (this year, notably, a [gaura](https://www.prairiemoon.com/gaura-biennis-biennial-gaura-prairie-moon-nursery.html) grew about 7 feet tall and then epically flopped over), but in this spot it works great.
+Also, the dog likes to bushwhack through this area for no obvious reason.
+I swear part of the appeal for her is that if she gets into the middle, the plants are thick enough she's completely hidden from sight.

 ## Plant List ##